gabors-data-analysis/gabors-data-analysis.github.io/_pages/dat_cps-earnings.md

 ---
 permalink: /dat_cps-earnings
-title: "Getting the cps-earnings dataset"
+title: "README: cps-earnings dataset"
 toc: false
 author_profile: false
 redirect_from:
   - /dat_cps-earnings.html
 ---

-# README cps-earnings dataset

-## How to get the `airline-tickets-usa` dataset
+## How to get the `cps-earnings` dataset

 used in the case studies `9A Estimating gender and age differences in earnings` and `10A Understanding the gender difference in earnings`